OISC Accredited UK Immigration Firm

 How much does a sponsor licence cost?

 Sponsor costs depend on the size of the organisation, the routes needed and whether the business later sponsors workers on routes that carry the Immigration Skills Charge.
 At the time of writing, a Worker sponsor licence costs less for small or charitable sponsors than it does for medium or large sponsors.
-The Home Office has also published higher sponsor licence fees that are due to take effect from 8 April 2026, so pages in this service cluster should be kept aligned with the new figures when they go live.
+The Home Office has also published higher sponsor licence fees that are due to take effect from 8 April 2026 as shown in below table

 Employers should budget not only for the licence application fee, but also for Certificate of Sponsorship fees, the Immigration Skills Charge where it applies, priority services where needed and the internal cost of getting the application and compliance systems right.